RauliL/plorth/docs/api.md

   <dd>array</dd>
 </dl>

 Sets value in the array at given index.
-Negative indexes count backwrds.
-If index is larger than number of elements in the array, value will be appended as the last element of the array.
+Negative indices count backwards from the end.
+If the index is larger than the number of elements in the array, the value will be appended as the last element of the array.

 ---